How the Seahawks’ Tyler Lockett has evolved on and off the field

 Well, for one, he’s a licensed real estate agent.
 This may be Year 9 for his pro football career, but it’s Year 2 for him in the housing-market game.
 His realtor.com page has four listings, with homes ranging from $2.75 million to $3.475 million.
 Those are hefty prices.
 The process requires a lot of negotiation — not unlike a player’s agent trying to procure a lucrative deal.
 One difference, Lockett says.

 “I like it more than negotiating players’ deals, because houses don’t speak,” Lockett said.
 “You know what I mean?
-A house isn’t going to get upset what it goes for, but you have to learn how to work with people.”
+A house isn’t going to get upset (about) what it goes for, but you have to learn how to work with people.”

-For those wondering how Lockett balances his football career with his real estate work, he pointed out that he was a student-athlete for four years at Kansas State.
+For those wondering how Lockett balances his football career with his real-estate work, he pointed out that he was a student-athlete for four years at Kansas State.
 Other pursuits — whether educational or vocational — are possible with responsible time management.

 But football is the first priority.
 And there are areas — particularly one area — in which his position group needs to improve.